fitzLab-AL/gdm/README.md

 to use once the biological and predictor data have been formatted to a site-pair table.
-In addition to specifying whether or not the model should be fit with geographical distance as a predictor variable, the user can also specify (i) the number of I-spline basis functions (the default is three, with larger values producing more complex splines) and (ii) the locations of “knots” along the splines (defaults to 0 (minimum), 50 (median), and 100 (maximum) quantiles when three I-spline basis functions are used).
+In addition to specifying whether or not the model should be fit with geographical distance as a predictor variable, the user has the option to specify (i) the number of I-spline basis functions (the default is three, with larger values producing more complex splines) and (ii) the locations of “knots” along the splines (defaults to 0 (minimum), 50 (median), and 100 (maximum) quantiles when three I-spline basis functions are used).
+Even though these option are available, using the default values for these parameters will work fine for most applications.
+In other words, unless you have a good reason, you should probably use the default settings for splines and knots.
 The effects (and significance) of altering the number of splines and knot locations has not been systematically explored.

 Here we fit GDM with geo=T and default settings for all other parameters.